From Disparity to Equity:

-Xavier University of Louisiana College of Pharmacy's Center for Minority Health and Health Disparities, Research and Education will host its Eighth Health Disparities Conference March 12–14, 2015 in New Orleans, Louisiana.
-Conference participants will include clinicians (pharmacists, nurses, physician assistants, and allied health professionals), health policy makers, researchers, health educators, public and community health leaders, and students whose work incorporates the use of multidisciplinary partnerships to build collaborations to eliminate health disparities and achieve health equity.
+Xavier University of Louisiana College of Pharmacy's Center for Minority Health and Health Disparities, Research and Education will host its Ninth Health Disparities Conference February 29 – March 2, 2016 in New Orleans, Louisiana.
+Conference participants will include clinicians (pharmacists, physicians, nurses, physician assistants, and allied health professionals), health policy makers, researchers, health educators, public and community health leaders, and students whose work incorporates the use of multidisciplinary partnerships that build collaborations to eliminate health disparities, achieve health equity, and create healthier communities.

-The objectives for the conference, titled From Cataloging Health Disparities to Creating Health Equity: Effective Models to Equalize Outcomes, are:
+The objectives for the conference, titled From Disparity to Equity: Building Healthier Communities, are to:

 We invite you to submit abstracts for poster and podium presentations.
 We look forward to your continued support of programming from XULA-COP CMHDRE!